nmslib/hnswlib/examples/cpp/EXAMPLES.md

 }
 ```

-An example with a filter during the search:
+An example of filtering with a boolean function during the search:
 ```cpp
 #include "../../hnswlib/hnswlib.h"